 Request for Information

-NEI invites the scientific research community, health professionals, patient advocates, professional societies, and the general public to contribute feedback on research needs, opportunities, and areas of emphasis for vision research over the next five years through a Request for Information (RFI) (form coming soon).
+NEI invites the scientific research community, health professionals, patient advocates, professional societies, and the general public to contribute feedback on research needs, opportunities, and areas of emphasis for vision research over the next five years through a Request for Information (RFI).
 The RFI receipt date is January 8, 2020.

 Specifically, the RFI requests input to the following questions: